Table of Contents Show

 Before getting too far in the planning process, use a resource like Campendium to read reviews and check for reports on cell coverage.
 This will help give you an idea of what cell phone providers have service at the campground and what speeds you might expect.

-By knowing the connectivity status ahead of time, you can decide whether you can do work or school.
-It may mean you need to travel to another location to access the internet, but you can create a plan ahead of time.
+Knowing the connectivity status ahead of time lets you decide whether you can do work or school.
+It may mean you need to travel to another location to access the internet, but you can create a plan beforehand.

 Be Prepared for No Hookups

-Most national park RV camping locations won’t have full hook-up sites.
-So come with a plan.
-You may need a way to fill and dump your tanks, depending on how long you plan to stay and how you use your water.
+Most national park RV camping locations won’t have full hook-up sites, so come with a plan.
+Depending on how long you plan to stay and how you use your water, you may need a way to fill and dump your tanks.

-If you plan to need to dump your tanks during your stay, you might consider investing in a portable waste tote before your trip.
-This can make emptying your tanks much easier and helps you avoid having to pack up your RV to do so.
+If you plan to dump your tanks during your stay, you might consider investing in a portable waste tote before your trip.
+This can make emptying your tanks much easier and help you avoid having to pack up your RV to do so.

 Pro Tip: Check out our advice on how to choose the best RV portable waste tank.